nrealus/ai-planning-research-repo/README.md

 Also, do we need to maintain and update probabilistic knowledge online ?
 If so, can we do it (efficiently) ?
 And even if we can, won't the price of "converting" to more efficient forms / structures be worth it ?

 Is there a way to avoid the "policy" tree from growing too large ?
 Is it possible to leverage ideas from decision diagrams ?
 Perhaps adapt BDDs to use bounds on literals instead of 0/1 values ?
 And even if it was possible, would it be worth it ?
+Maybe it should be represented as a variant of an continuously updated MDP ?

 Do we need an "order" in which to consider variables ?
 As it might be impactful for efficiency, for example for probabilistic knowledge representation and manipulation.
 Or maybe it may be useful as a "pessimistic"/"conservative" order in which we should constrain the actor to make decisions, to avoid the tree from getting too large because of "redundant" nodes / exploration ?.
 In case this issue ends up being relevant, we think that a good idea would be the following: order presence variables by the order of their earliest possible start time ; then, right after each presence variable, place the variables appearing in that chronicle, in the order of the earliest possible start time of the condition/effect/subtask they're involved in, and in case of ambiguity with the controllable variables before uncontrollable ones.

-Anyway, despite the fact that our general idea is still very crude, we believe that it may guide us (if we're lucky...) to an online acting architecture combining "proactive", "revision", and "progressive" approaches (as per the terminology of Bidot [...]) with support for complex temporal, numerical, and uncertainty specifications.
+Anyway, despite the fact that our general idea is still crude, we believe that it may guide us (if we're lucky...) to an online acting architecture combining "proactive", "revision", and "progressive" approaches (as per the terminology of Bidot [...]) with support for complex temporal, numerical, and uncertainty specifications.

+### UPDATE (05/11/23)

+Following what we written above in "UPDATE (04/11/23)", we would like to add that it seems the risk allocation approach for planning may lend itself quite well for acting.
+Recall that the risk allocation bounds on random variables guarantee that as long as the observed values are within them, the current plan will continue satisfying its "risk specifications".
+This means, that observing a value outside of risk allocation bounds can be "monitorable" event that we should, well, monitor, as a possible trigger for plan repair, replanning, or even not doing anything (i.e. continue the execution of the plan, hoping that the rest of the plan can still be executed correctly (and next random variables' observations fall inside the risk allocation bounds)).
+This is the same idea as that of [2] for the extension of dynamic execution strategies for STNUs to PSTNs.
+Such conditions (observing a random variable's value falling outside of our risk allocation bounds) are "readily available" after planning (we don't have to perform complex search/determination of relevant conditions), are quite simple, and therefore lend themselves well to the conditional/contingent policy idea we described.

 ## ...